isabella232/bug-report-newrelic-restify/README.md

 - All tracers are picked up
 - They are displayed as stacked values, which doesn't represent the async reality, but I don't think there is an easy solution to that.
 Knowing that they are tracers, it's up to the person reading the graphs to know **not** to add them up.
 However this is still useful to compare how long they take relative to each other
 - The total `GET /` blue entry doesn't appear on the chart.
 We have other cases where it **did** appear, and represented the "remainder" time after the tracers, in our case `50ms`.
-I'm not sure what this case is different.
+I'm not sure why this case is different.

 The breakdown is similar: